RTEMS/rtems-docs/c-user/glossary.rst

         An ISR is invoked by the CPU to process a pending interrupt.

     ISR
-        An acronym for :term:`Interrupt Service Routine`.
+        This term is an acronym for :term:`Interrupt Service Routine`.

     ISVV
-        An acronym for Independent Software Verification and Validation.
+        This term is an acronym for Independent Software Verification and Validation.

     kernel
         In this document, this term is used as a synonym for executive.